Buyer's guide

 Timeline

-• Identify which systems are provider- or deployer-scoped and which are likely high-risk.
+• Identify which systems are provider- or deployer-scoped and which are high-risk.

-• Start or complete Annex IV documentation and evidence mapping.
+• Begin Annex IV documentation and evidence mapping.

-• Run an audit-readiness drill using real workflow samples and retained evidence.
+• Run an audit-readiness drill against real workflow samples and retained evidence.

-• Close gaps between program governance and production execution controls.
+• Close the gap between program governance and production execution controls.

-• Validate retention, export, and post-market monitoring processes.
+• Validate retention, export and post-market monitoring (Article 72) processes.

 Decision